tkim/emsx_api_doc/source/index.rst

   starting on any EMSX API, please have your local EMSX representative provide a full training of ``EMSX<GO>`` function.
 This documentation does not include any details on how ``EMSX<GO>`` works.

+  Due to the trading nature with the various Trading API's  at Bloomberg (e.g. EMSX API, IOI API, etc.) Bloomberg cannot legally assist on the client-side coding other than providing a high-level overview of the service, advice on some of the best practices approach to use the request/response paradigm and asynchronous event-driven nature of the subscription paradigm.

+  It is highly recommended that the technical resource working on the Trading API has extensive programming experiences and a solid understanding of software application architecture.

 .. warning::